stevevance/Chicago-Crash-Browser/README.md

 Chicago Crash Browser
 =====================

-[Demo](http://chicagocrashes.org/index.php#lat=41.857719&lon=-87.661216&get=yes&zoom=18) - will load the intersection of 18th Street and Blue Island Avenue.
+[Demo the Chicago Crash Browser](http://chicagocrashes.org/index.php#lat=41.857719&lon=-87.661216&get=yes&zoom=18) - will load the intersection of 18th Street and Blue Island Avenue.

 The Chicago Crash Browser is an interface for the automobile crash data from the Illinois Department of Transportation (IDOT).
 Crash data for Chicago in 2005-2011 where a bicyclist or pedestrian was the first point of impact by a driver's automobile, as collected by responding law enforcement and maintained by IDOT.

-##History
-* First Chicago bike crash map created in February 2011
-* Derek Eder created an enhanced version a bit later
-* Lots of press for the Chicago bike crash map
-* Attempted to create a public browser later in 2011, to get more details about the crashes, especially after I obtained additional years of data

 ##Purpose
 The purpose of the Crash Browser is two fold: